daattali/beautiful-jekyll/_posts/2021-11-21-understanding-kubernetes-cluster-api-provider-vsphere-capv.md

 Clusterctl is the Cluster-API command line utility that will let you initialize a management cluster.
 We need to download the utility, move it in our PATH and initialize (prepare) the cluster.

-* First let's download the utility, make it executable and move it to our PATH.
-This example uses clusterctl version 1.0.1 but check for the latest [clusterctl release here](https://github.com/kubernetes-sigs/cluster-api/releases).
+* **First let's download the utility, make it executable and move it to our PATH.
+This example uses clusterctl version 1.0.1 but check for the latest** [**clusterctl release here**](https://github.com/kubernetes-sigs/cluster-api/releases)**.**

     curl -L https://github.com/kubernetes-sigs/cluster-api/releases/download/v1.0.1/clusterctl-linux-amd64 -o clusterctl
     chmod +x ./clusterctl
     sudo mv ./clusterctl /usr/local/bin/clusterctl

-* Then create the YAML clusterctl configuration file.
+* **Then create the YAML clusterctl configuration file.**

     mkdir ~/.cluster-api
     nano ~/.cluster-api/clusterctl.yaml

-* Specify the settings of your vSphere environment following this format:
+* **Specify the settings of your vSphere environment following this format:**

 These are case sensitive so pay attention to it.
 You will obviously have to adapt this file to your environment.
-Note that it is better to do it with a file since the password won't be in your bash history and you can remove it once done.
+Note that it is better to do it with a file than environment variables since the password won't be in your bash history and you can sanitize it once done.
 These fields are specific to vSphere obviously and clusterctl will know about that in the next step when we specify the provider.

 > _Note that I chose 192.168.1.140 as the virtual IP (kube-vip) for my kubernetes cluster.
 More on that later._